aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapepropertycollection/_index.md

 ```

-For the description of this property, please see [getSoftEdgeRadius()](../../com.aspose.cells/shapepropertycollection\#getSoftEdgeRadius--)
+Sets the radius of blur to apply to the edges, in unit of points.

 **Parameters:**
 | Parameter | Type | Description |